MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/year-end-close.md

 On the **Ledger calendar** page:

--  Optional: Each fiscal period for the fiscal year that is being closed can be set to **On hold** to prevent new transactions from being entered.
+-  Optional: Each fiscal period for the fiscal year that's being closed can be set to **On hold** to prevent new transactions from being entered.
 When adjusting entries are identified, the on-hold periods can be reopened so that adjusting entries can be posted, even if the year-end close process has already been run.
--  Optional: If **Budget control** is in use, Purchase Order Year-End (POYE) process should be performed before closing the period or putting it **On hold**.
-All non-closed budget-controlled documents should be closed or moved to a new year before the year-end can be completed.
-For information about how purchase orders are processed at the year-end, see [Purchase Order Year-End process](purchase-order-year-end-process.md).
+-  Optional: If **Budget control** is being used, the purchase order year-end process should be completed before closing the period or putting it **On hold**.
+All non-closed budget-controlled documents must be closed or moved to a new year before the year-end can be completed.
+For information about how purchase orders are processed at the year-end, see [Purchase order year-end process](purchase-order-year-end-process.md).

 On the **Ledger calendar** page: